JorgeRojo/token-baker/CONTRIBUTING.md

     git push origin feature/your-amazing-feature
     ```

-9.  **Open a Pull Request:** Go to the original `design-tokens-builder` repository on GitHub and open a new Pull Request. **Ensure the base branch is set to `develop`**, not `main`.
+9.  **Open a Pull Request:** Go to the original `token-baker` repository on GitHub and open a new Pull Request. **Ensure the base branch is set to `develop`**, not `main`.
 Provide a clear description of the problem and solution, including a link to any relevant issues.

 Thank you for your contribution!